yannick-cw/blog/src/blog-posts/Sync_your_Kindle_Highlights_to_Notion.md

 ---
-title: 'Sync your Kindle Highlights to Notion: 📓 + 🗒
+title: 'Sync your Kindle Highlights to Notion: 📓 + 🗒'
 date: '2019-11-06'
-tags: [kindle, notion, haskell]
+tags: ['kindle', 'notion', 'haskell']
 description: 'Synchronize from the kindle to notion.
 Take your clipping highlights and have them as a Notion Page.
 All of them!'
 ---